Every month we meet to listen to some talks on Development, Design, UX or other web-related topics

 Suggest a topic & speak at our meetup

 Until a few years ago, making layouts for the web was all about nested tables, followed by hacks and tricky CSS.
 Nowadays this is no longer necessary thanks to Flexbox, a new layouting model introduced by CSS3.
-In our talk, we will demonstrate with some practical examples how we used to approach common problems before its introduction and how easily we can now solve them.
+In their talk, Giorgia and Emily demonstrated with some practical examples how we used to approach common problems before its introduction and how easily we can now solve them.

 Writing code for the web with old tools (like vim, tmux and make)